vanisett1/flask-app/README.md

 # Continuous Deployment

 Our FlaskApp is configured for Continuous Deployment using GitHub Actions, as defined in the `main_ufoalien.yaml` file.
-This setup automates the process of deploying our Flask application to Azure Web App whenever changes are pushed to the `main` branch.
+This setup automates the process of deploying our Flask application to an Azure Web App service whenever changes are pushed to the `main` branch.

 ## Deployment Workflow

-The `main_ufoalien.yaml` workflow consists of two primary jobs: `build` and `deploy`.
-Here's an overview of each step in the workflow:
+The `main_ufoalien.yaml` workflow encompasses setup, deployment, and optional teardown of the Azure infrastructure, consisting of several key jobs and steps:

-### Build Job
+### Setup and Deploy Job

-1. **Set up Docker Buildx**: Prepares Docker for building the container image.
-2. **Log in to registry**: Authenticates with Azure Container Registry to store the Docker image.
+1. **Checkout Repository**: Checks out the codebase for use in the workflow.
+2. **Azure Login**: Logs into Azure using the provided credentials.
+3. **Create Resources and Deploy**: This step involves multiple actions:
+   - Creates an Azure resource group.
+   - Creates an Azure Container Registry (ACR) and enables the admin user.
-3. **Build and push container image to registry**: Creates a Docker image from the Flask app and pushes it to the Azure Container Registry.
+   - Logs into ACR and pushes the Docker image built from the Flask app.
+   - Creates an Azure App Service plan.
+   - Creates an Azure Web App for Containers, deploying the Docker image.
+   - Sets an authentication token as an environment variable for the app.
+   - Configures the Web App to enforce HTTPS.

-### Deploy Job
+### Teardown Infrastructure Job (Optional)

-1. **Deploy to Azure Web App**: Takes the Docker image from the registry and deploys it to the specified Azure Web App.
-This step also sets the environment for deployment (`production`) and uses a publish profile for authentication.
+This job can be manually triggered to teardown the infrastructure:

+1. **Azure Login**: Similar to the deploy job, it starts with logging into Azure.
+2. **Tear Down Resource Group**: Deletes the entire Azure resource group, cleaning up all associated resources.

 ## How to Trigger Deployment

-The deployment process is triggered automatically whenever changes are pushed to the `main` branch.
-Additionally, you can manually trigger a deployment using the `workflow_dispatch` event in GitHub Actions.
+- **Automatic Deployment**: Triggered automatically on any push to the `main` branch.
+- **Manual Deployment**: You can manually trigger deployment or infrastructure teardown using the `workflow_dispatch` event in GitHub Actions.

 ## Monitoring Deployment

-After each push to `main`, you can monitor the progress of your deployment in the Actions tab of your GitHub repository.
-Successful deployment will update your Flask application on the Azure Web App service.
+The deployment's progress can be monitored in the Actions tab of the GitHub repository.
+Successful completion of the workflow results in an updated Flask application on the Azure Web App service.

-Making this change to deploy flask-api to Azure webapps
+## Additional Notes

+- The Flask application is containerized and deployed to an Azure Web App service.
+- Environment variables and sensitive settings are managed securely using GitHub Secrets.
+- The workflow is designed to provide a seamless CI/CD experience, from code push to deployment and optional teardown.